johnjosephhorton/ra_tasks/create_literature_from_paper.md

 Getting Every Paper that Cites a Paper
 ======================================

-Getting Started
+Step 1: Getting Started
 ---------------
 1. Email me from the email address you use for your Dropbox account.
 1. I will give you a PDF of an academic article
-1. Create a folder called `<last_name_of_first_author>_literature.` For example, if the author's name was smith, it would be called `smith_literature.` If it is hyphenated name or has an apostrophe, remove the spaces/apostrophes. the hyphen
+1. Create a folder called `<last_name_of_first_author>_literature.` For example, if the author's name was smith, it would be called `smith_literature.` If it is hyphenated name or has an apostrophe, remove the spaces/apostrophes.
 1. Add me to the folder as a collaborator (don't just share the content).
 1. Create a plain text bibTeX document in that same folder called `literature.bib`.

 Finding and documentating each article cited in the original article
 ---------------------------------------------------------------------
-1. For each paper cited in the article (look in the 'references' section):
+For each paper cited in the article (look in the 'references' section):
 1. Find the PDF (ideally the published version on the journal's webpage).
 Best way to start is to Google the title of the paper.
+Make a note of any papers you cannot find or access.
 1. Add that PDF to the folder
 1. Rename the PDF to `<last name of first author>_year.pdf`, all lowercase.
 For example, if the article is Adam Smith, 1776, you would name the PDF `smith776.pdf`
 1. For each PDF article, find the bibTeX entry somewhere online, ideally at the actual journal where that article was published.
 Paste it into `literature.bib.`
 1. Each bibTeX entry requires a key that is the first part of a bibTeX entry.
 The "key" for each entry should be the name of the PDF.
 For example, suppose the name of the article is `horton2010.pdf`.
 The corresponding entry in bibTeX sould be: